 AR-105: Broadly Active Human Monoclonal Antibody (mAb) Against Pseudomonas aeruginosa

-Aerucin effectively protected against lethal challenges of a variety of P. aeruginosa strains in mouse models of acute pneumonia and bacteremia.
-This mAb candidate is being developed as first-line adjunctive therapy to standard of care antibiotics.
-Aerucin has successfully completed a Phase 1 clinical trial in 16 healthy volunteers, demonstrating safety up to doses of 20 mg/kg.
-A worldwide pivotal trial of Aerucin in ventilator associated bacterial pneumonia patients infected with P. aeruginosa was initiated in the second quarter of 2017 and is actively enrolling patients.
+AR-105 effectively protected against lethal challenges of a variety of P. aeruginosa strains in mouse models of acute pneumonia and bacteremia.
+This mAb candidate is being developed as first-line adjunctive therapy to standard of care antibiotics, and has been granted Fast-Track designation by the FDA.
+AR-105 has successfully completed a Phase 1 clinical trial in 16 healthy volunteers, demonstrating safety up to doses of 20 mg/kg.
+A worldwide pivotal Phase 2 trial of AR-105 in ventilator associated pneumonia patients infected with P. aeruginosa was initiated in the second quarter of 2017 and is actively enrolling patients.